grumpycoders/papan/docs/architecture.md

 - Storage
   - Store game data somewhere for replays (Provide option to save a game to replay it later).
-  - Database (relational or NoSQL) for game data.
+  - Database (relational or NoSQL) for game data ?
+Or maybe distributed storage (Concurrency ?
+Distribution strategy ?)
   - Data structure database for caching, sessions ?

 - Potential list of games: